 - CIP-006: Physical Security of BES Cyber Systems

 - CIP-014: Physical Security

-CIP-007 has consistently been one of the most violated Standards going back to CIP version 1.
-With the CIP Standards moving to a systematic approach with varying requirement applicability based on system impact rating, the industry now has new ways to design and architect system management approaches.
+CIP-007 has consistently been one of the most violated standards going back to CIP version 1.
+With the CIP Standards moving to a systematic approach with varying requirement applicability based on a system impact rating, the industry now has new ways to design and architect system management approaches.
 Throughout day 3, students will dive into CIP-007.
 We'll examine various Systems Security Management requirements with a focus on implementation examples and the associated compliance challenges.
-This day will also cover the CIP-010 requirements for configuration change management and vulnerability assessments that ensure systems are in a known state and under effective change control.
+We'll also cover the CIP-010 requirements for configuration change management and vulnerability assessments that ensure systems are in a known state and under effective change control.
 We'll move through a series of labs that reinforce the topics covered from the perspective of the CIP practitioner responsible for implementation and testing.